Mirzapur’s Cast & Crew Attend The Success Bash Hosted By Ritesh Sidhwani

 - She Sits In The Lake For The Entire Day — Here's Why!

 As Excel Media and Entertainment's second OTT venture Mirzapur emerges as the most successful Indian digital series, producer Ritesh Sidhwani hosted a grand party to celebrate the success of the series.
 Mirzapur marked Excel Media and Entertainment's second collaboration with Amazon Prime Video Original after the much-acclaimed Inside Edge.
-Released earlier in November, Mirzapur has emerged to be one of the highest streamed Indian original web series across the Globe.
+Released earlier in November, Mirzapur has emerged to be one of the highest streamed Indian original web series across the globe.

-Celebrating the humungous response, Ritesh Sidhwani along with wife Dolly hosted the grand party which was attended by co-producer Farhan Akhtar and the power-packed star cast including Ali Fazal, Shweta Tripathi, Harshita Gaur, Abhishek Banerjee.
+Celebrating the humongous response, Ritesh Sidhwani along with wife Dolly hosted the grand party which was attended by co-producer Farhan Akhtar and the power-packed star cast including Ali Fazal, Shweta Tripathi, Harshita Gaur, Abhishek Banerjee.
 Industry friends like Angad Bedi, Vidya Malvade, also attended the party.

 In Pic: Ritesh Sidhwani With Wife Dolly

-Interestingly, the web series which is based on the illegal drug business in Mirzapur and revolves around the cartels in power hosted their success party at club ‘Escobar' a popular suburban party hub having gotten its name from the notorious drug lord Pablo Escobar.
+Interestingly, the cast of web series which is based on the illegal drug business in Mirzapur and revolves around the cartels in power hosted their success party at club ‘Escobar' a popular suburban party hub having gotten its name from the notorious drug lord Pablo Escobar.

 In Pic: Farhan Akhtar & Angad Bedi